Israel recovers bodies of 6 hostages from Gaza as Blinken tries to advance cease-fire deal

 The military said its forces recovered the bodies in an overnight operation in southern Gaza, without saying when or how the six died.
 A forum for hostage families said they were kidnapped alive.
 Hamas says some captives have been killed and wounded in Israeli airstrikes.

+An Israeli airstrike on Tuesday killed at least 10 people at a school-turned-shelter in Gaza City, in what the military said was a precise strike on a Hamas command center.
+Another strike killed a mother and her five children in central Gaza.

-The recovery is a blow to Hamas, which hopes to exchange hostages for Palestinian prisoners, an Israeli withdrawal from Gaza and a lasting cease-fire.
-But it was also likely to increase pressure on Israel’s government to reach a deal to release dozens of hostages who are still believed to be alive.
+The recovery of the remains is a blow to Hamas, which hopes to exchange hostages for Palestinian prisoners, an Israeli withdrawal and a lasting cease-fire.
+But it was also likely to increase pressure on Israel’s government to reach a deal to free dozens of hostages who are still believed to be alive.

 The military said it had identified the remains of Chaim Perry, 80; Yoram Metzger, 80; Avraham Munder, 79; Alexander Dancyg, 76; Nadav Popplewell, 51; and Yagev Buchshtav, 35.
 Metzger, Munder, Popplewell and Buchshtav had family members who were also abducted but freed during a November cease-fire.